 - Retail receives the Customer Services & Sales Certification from the National Retail Federation

-- Culinary receives the ServSafe Food Handler Certification from the National Restaurant Association.
+- Culinary receive the ServSafe Food Handler Certification from the National Restaurant Association.

 Follow up services is provided to the participants for a year, where Job Placement Specialists and Coaches will continue to provide support to ensure success in the workplace.